theima/ein/README.md

   const child: Node<ExampleChild> = node.createChild(actionMap, childTranslator);
 ```

 If the model being watched is removed or if the translator returns `null` the child node will be completed.
 After it has been completed a new one will have to be created to watch that part of the model again.
+This also means that if the model is `null` when creating the child it will immediately be completed and  unsubscribe from its parent.
+That can in turn [complete the parent](#unsubscribing).

 #### Unsubscribing